Our water chemistry program defies swimming pool industry standards, textbooks, and pool stores. This article explains why we are different.

 The lower the pH, the higher the %HOCl relative to its much weaker counterpart, Hypochlorite ion (OCl-).
 HOCl is the red line, and OCl- is the green line.
 But this chart is only true for pools with zero CYA in them, like indoor pools.
 The moment you introduce CYA to your water, you no longer get to use this chart.
 It doesn't apply to your water anymore.
 The chart for water with CYA in it looks more like the one on the right:

 Where's the red line now?

-The point is, health departments still use the left chart, even if you have CYA in your water!
+Health departments still use the left chart, even if you have CYA in your water.
 Why?
-Because the industry standards have not yet been updated to reflect reality.
+Because the industry standards have not yet been updated to reflect the impact CYA has on chlorination.
 This must change for the sake of swimmers in public pools.

 In particular, pH ranges are overdue for a change, especially in outdoor commercial pools with CYA.
 In our opinion, chlorine requirements should be based on what actually impacts contact times (CT) for disinfection.
 Namely, that's the free chlorine to CYA ratio (FC:CYA).4 Read the research yourself.5

 It will be a huge win for the industry when health codes are updated to relax pH parameters to allow for a higher pH and adopt CYA limitations.6 Both water balance and water quality will be easier to manage, and it will be safer for bathers to swim in.
 Everybody wins.

 The unfortunate reality, whether we like it or not, is that health departments can still shut pools down for doing exactly what we just described.
 If you violate the pH or alkalinity ranges, there are consequences.
 So until the standards change and the health departments adopt those changes, commercial pools are stuck obeying a system that forces more acid and bicarb use (and for a worse outcome for bathers).

 Pool Store Testing Software